Discriminatory Hiring: Penalties Against Employers in Singapore

 Also, it will help to retain valued employees that can help grow your business.
 However, it is still possible for an employer to engage in discriminatory hiring practices without knowing it.

-If you are an employer wondering whether your advertisement is discriminatory, or one that has been charged under the EFMA and unsure what to do next, do not hesitate to reach out to one of our employment lawyers for help.
+If you are an employer wondering whether your advertisement is discriminatory, or one that has been charged under the EFMA and unsure what to do next, do not hesitate to consult one of our employment disputes lawyers for help.

 - Employee Salary: Calculations, Deductions, Unpaid Salary & More